The Intellectual Property Review: USA

 There are two possible venues for enforcement of patents.
-First, infringement actions may be brought before the courts of the 94 federal districts that are spread throughout the United States and Puerto Rico.
+First, infringement actions may be brought before the courts of the 94 federal districts that are spread throughout the US and Puerto Rico.
 Second, in order to prevent importation of infringing goods, an investigation can be commenced by, and at the discretion of, the International Trade Commission (ITC), an administrative agency that sits in Washington, DC.

 ii Requirements for jurisdiction and venue